On average, your neighbors pay $156 a month.See Your Rates

 The Sooner State is the highest-ranked state in per capita income growth and has been rated one of the most business-friendly states in the US.
 Oklahoma remains the only state with a musical named for it.
 However, the state's unique position between the Midwest and the South makes for some unique homeowners insurance hazards.

-Oklahoma has some of the highest average home insurance premiums in the country.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of Oklahoma was $1,772, far higher than the national average of $1,132.
+How much is home insurance in Oklahoma?
+Oklahoma has some of the highest homeowners nsurance premiums in the country.
+The average cost of homeowners insurance in the state of Oklahoma was $1,879.
+Their far higher than the national average of $1,173.
 Only three states have higher average home insurance rates.

 Choosing a homeowners insurance company in Oklahoma should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
 The key to finding the best rates is to get a home insurance quotes comparison in Oklahoma from multiple companies.

 Last year, these were the most common home insurance companies reported by QuoteWizard users living in the state of Oklahoma.
 Out of the 18,811 Oklahoma homeowners that used QuoteWizard to request insurance quotes last year, 902 had no home insurance.

-Why contact every individual company in Oklahoma that you want a homeowners quote from when you can just answer a few questions about your home and desired coverage, and get competing quotes from agents?
+Why contact every insurer in Oklahoma you want a homeowners quote from?
+You can just answer a few questions about your home and desired coverage, and get competing quotes.
 Save time and money with QuoteWizard.

 |Rank||Company||Direct Premiums Written (in thousands)||Market Share|